 Additional course information

-The Spiritual Formation Team: A diverse group of teachers and supervisors who are experienced spiritual companions.
+The teaching team comprises a diverse group of experienced spiritual companions.
 Together they bring a creative and balanced approach to this ministry.

 This program has the attraction of the following features:

 - A flexible program